nimmmalarohit/climate_risk_scenario_generation/README.md

 1. **Open your web browser** (Chrome, Firefox, Safari, etc.)
 2. **Navigate to**: `http://localhost:5000`
-3. **You should see** a blue gradient page with "Climate Risk Scenario Generation" at the top
+3. **You should see** a blue gradient page with "Climate Policy Impact Analyzer" at the top
 4. **If the page doesn't load**, check that:
    - The terminal shows "Running on http://127.0.0.1:5000"
    - No error messages appear in the terminal